Climate migration: Global statistics

 In 1990, the Intergovernmental Panel on Climate Change declared that the greatest single consequence of climate change could be migration, 'with millions of people displaced by shoreline erosion, coastal flooding and severe drought'.

 The most common projection is that the world will have 150–200 million people displaced by climate change by 2050.
 Variations of this claim have been made in influential reports on climate change by the IPCC and the Stern Review on the Economics of Climate Change, as well as by NGOs such as Friends of the Earth, Greenpeace Germany (Jakobeit and Methmann 2007) and Christian Aid; and inter-governmental organisations such as the Council of Europe, UNESCO, and UNHCR.
 There has even been an estimate as high as 1.2 billion attributing climate migration to ecological threats, including conflict and civil unrest.
 This acknowledges that such ecological challenges might instigate conflicts, such as regions disputing over water access.
 Other reports with more conservative estimates focus solely on the direct effects of climate.

 Predictions on climate-induced migration often reflect the population in at-risk regions rather than the actual expected number of migrants, and not considering adaptation strategies or varying levels of vulnerability.
 However, Hein de Haas has argued that to link the climate change issue "with the specter of mass migration is a dangerous practice based on myth rather than fact.
 The use of apocalyptic migration forecasts to support the case for urgent action on climate change is not only intellectually dishonest, but also puts the credibility of those using this argument - as well as the broader case for climate change action - seriously at risk".
 He argued that while "climate change is unlikely to cause mass migration" this also overlooks the fact that the implications of environmental adversity are most severe for the most vulnerable populations who lack the means to move out.

 According to the United Nations High Commissioner for Refugees (UNHCR), by the end of 2023, over 117 million people worldwide were forcibly displaced, with 68.3 million remaining internally displaced within their own countries.
 A significant proportion of these displacements are linked to environmental and climate-related factors.
 The Internal Displacement Monitoring Centre (IDMC) reported that 7.7 million people were living in internal displacement specifically due to disasters in 2023, highlighting the growing role of climate-related events in driving migration.

 Furthermore, the IDMC's 2024 Global Report on Internal Displacement highlights that, as of the end of 2023, 7.7 million people across 82 countries and territories were living in internal displacement specifically due to disasters, including those related to climate change.

 While climate-related migration is often framed as a remote issue, extreme weather events are already forcing people out of their homes in many parts of the world.
-In 2021, storms, floods, landslides, wildfires and droughts triggered 23,7 million internal displacements (i.e. displacement within a country), according to the Internal Displacement Monitoring Centre.
-This makes up for 60% of all internal displacements that year.
+In 2021, storms, floods, landslides, wildfires and droughts triggered 23.7 million internal displacements (i.e. displacement within a country), according to the IDMC.
+This made up for 60% of all internal displacements that year.